buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_2_Reading_Data_From_The_Blockchain.md

 1. System owned accounts
 2. PDA (Program Derived Address) accounts

-We'll get to what these actually are soon :tm:, just go along for now.
+We'll get to what these actually are soon ™️, just go along for now.

 Each account comes with a number of fields that you should know about: